BrianInGermany/oldcardgames/all_collections/_posts/2022-12-11-offenbach_molotov.markdown

 categories: ["threeplayer","fourplayer"]
 thumbnail: "/assets/images/offenbachJass.jpg"
 ---
-Get rid of high cards wisely and win with the lowest score.
+Get rid of high cards wisely and win with the lowest score in this fiesty Jass.

 ![](../../assets/images/offenbachJass.jpg)